EN-BAAK/Fech-gethub-rep/README.md

 - Search for GitHub repositories by name
 - View repository name, description, and number of stars
 - Visit the repository
-- History of searched GitHub accounts
+- History of searched GitHub accounts with number of it's repos
 - View all repositories of a selected account

 ## Usage